UFS Explorer Standard Access

 Optional RAID-Builder module

-This program application provides an additional opportunity to assemble complex RAID storage and get access to its data.
+This program provides an additional opportunity to assemble complex RAID storage and get access to its data.
 Configurations available

 for assembly include RAID Level 0, 3, 5, 6 and JBOD.